NeuroTechX/ntx_slack_archive/_toronto.md

 >
 More details here on MobileSyrup or head on over to the AR+VR event page (hint: use WWTO for $10 off).

+7/26/2017 11:15 PM

+ **dano** :

+ >Hacknight this week is going down btw.

+>

+>
+Interaxon office, 511 King St w, Thursday 7-10pm.

+>

+>
+More details and cool ASCII text to come